radoslawbiesek/kanban-board/README.md

 You can:
 * create and delete columns
 * create and delete cards with specified labels (projects)
-* move cards to the another columns (not supported on the server side)
+* move card to the another column (not supported on the server side)

 Further development:
 * editable names of cards and columns